Heapsort

 [4, 3, 7, 2, 0, 5, 9]

-Let’s look at the binary tree:
+Let’s look at a binary tree:

 ⠀⠀4